gt-cs3220/gt-cs3220.github.io/labday4.md

 2. Specify the “Project name” and “location” of the project
 3. Click on “Add Files…” to add “<file_name>.cpp” and “<file_name>.h”
 4. In the same window, click on Browse, to choose the top function (you can add it later)
-5. In the next window, click on “Add Files…” to add “<file_name>_tb.cpp”, which is our testbench.
+5. In the next window, click on “Add Files…” to add “<file_name>_test.cpp”, which is our testbench.
 6. In the next window, you can leave Solution Name and Period as it is, and just click on “…” to choose **pynq** boards.
 Then click “Finish”.
 7. Then, you project is opened.
 You can see the files in the left.
 8. To test the project, you can first “Run C Simulation” (you can find it under Project tab, or in the shortcuts).
 Once you click on that, a window appears, in which you may choose “Launch Debugger”, if you want to debug your code.
 Otherwise, you can just click on “OK” to run.